In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 (Photo: Wikimedia Commons)

-Theologian David Bentley Hart just wrote an op ed Can We Please Relax About ‘Socialism’.
-The byline says “Only in America is the word freighted with so much perceived menace.”
+Theologian David Bentley Hart wrote an op-ed Can We Please Relax About 'Socialism'.
+The byline says, "Only in America is the word freighted with so much perceived menace."
 As he frames it, socialism is simply about creating a more equitable economy, not about recreating the Soviet Union or Venezuela.
 This is what people like Sanders and Ocasio-Cortez are promoting.

-Trump and the Freedom Caucus go out of their way to frame things in a way that maximizes enemy outrage while communicating to the base that they are the reasonable ones at war with the crazies.
-That is why Sanders, AOC, and Hart say “socialism.”
-In their communication strategy, the hyperbolic Fox News response to “socialism” is not a bug.
+Trump and the Freedom Caucus go out of their way to frame things to maximize enemy outrage while communicating to the base that they are the reasonable ones at war with the crazies.
+That is why Sanders, AOC, and Hart say "socialism."
+In their communication strategy, the hyperbolic Fox News response to "socialism" is not a bug.
 It is the objective.
-It maximizes the ire of their enemies and stokes the commitment of their base.
-As with Trump, the specific policy prescriptions are not serious, but serve to antagonize enemies and keep a base, giving them power from which to accomplish other agendas.
+It maximizes their enemies' ire and stokes their base's commitment.
+As with Trump, the specific policy prescriptions are not serious but serve to antagonize enemies and keep a base, giving them power from which to accomplish other agendas.

-The Democratic Socialists of America, to which Sanders and OAC give allegiance, has as their stated aim, not the creation of a more equitable capitalism, but the incremental and systematic replacement of capitalism with socialism.
+The Democratic Socialists of America, to which Sanders and OAC give allegiance, has as their stated aim not to create a more equitable capitalism but the incremental and systematic replacement of capitalism with socialism.
 So, while I have no doubt the Fox family goes to hyperbolic lengths to stoke fears, their base criticism is legitimate.
-This is the left’s Tea Party/Freedom Caucus moment.
-The answer to our problems is a winsome person who can mobilize a sizeable majority to embrace prudent solutions, not another populist fringe to counter the right’s populist fringe.
-Unfortunately, all I read of Hart is an audition to be a Franklin Graham or Jerry Falwell, Jr., in the Left’s version of the Freedom Caucus.
+This is the Left's Tea Party/Freedom Caucus moment.
+The answer to our problems is a winsome person who can mobilize a sizeable majority to embrace prudent solutions, not another populist fringe to counter the right's populist fringe.
+Unfortunately, all I read of Hart is an audition to be a Franklin Graham or Jerry Falwell, Jr., in the Left's version of the Freedom Caucus.

-(If you want to be more informed about comparative economic systems I would recommend this excellent piece by economist Timothy Taylor, Capitalism with Scandinavian characteristics.
-This Finnish-American offers insights on the role of the welfare system in Nordic countries, What Americans Don’t Get About Nordic Countries.
-And from Denmark's prime minister, Denmark's prime minister says Bernie Sanders is wrong to call his country socialist.)
+(If you want to be more informed about comparative economic systems, I recommend this excellent piece by economist Timothy Taylor, Capitalism with Scandinavian characteristics.
+This Finnish-American offers insights into the role of the welfare system in Nordic countries, What Americans Don't Get About Nordic Countries.
+And from Denmark prime minister, Denmark's prime minister says Bernie Sanders is wrong to call his country socialist.)

 Throughout human history, 90% of people have lived at a subsistence level - at or under what economists today call the extreme poverty line.
 Between 1820 and 1980, that percentage shrank by half to 44%.
 Between 1980 and 2005, it halved again to about 22%.
-During the next ten years it has more than halved to less than 10%.
-Keep in mind that while these percentages were shrinking, the global population grew from 1 billion to 7+ billion.
+During the next ten years, it has more than halved to less than 10%.
+Remember that while these percentages were shrinking, the global population grew from one billion to more than seven billion.

-That is all well and good but I find most people don't relate well to statistics.
+That is all good, but most people don't relate well to statistics.
 Is there some way to visually capture what this means in concrete terms?

 Gapminder has an excellent graph that gives a sense of what it means to move from extreme poverty.
-The left column is indicative of how the extreme poor live relative to the features listed on the left.
-The second column is indicative of the life to which emerged.
+The left column indicates how the extremely poor live relative to the features listed on the left.
+The second column is indicative of the life to which they emerged.

-The graph is also instructive in that it divides living standards into four levels.
-For many of us who went to school in the 1960s to 1990s, our tendency has been to see a binary world - developed and undeveloped, first world and third world, rich and poor, the West and the rest.
+The graph is also instructive in dividing living standards into four levels.
+Many of us who went to school in the 1960s to 1990s have tended to see a binary world - developed and undeveloped, first world and third world, rich and poor, the West and the rest.
 That has ceased to be the case.
 It has been on a trajectory away from a binary world all during our lifetimes.
-At the bottom of the graph you will see seven yellow human figures.
-Each stands for one billion people.
-Most of the world is now concentrated in the middle and moving upward, or to the right in this chart.
+At the bottom of the graph, you will see seven yellow human figures.
+Each stand for one billion people.
+Most of the world is now concentrated in the middle and moving upward or to the right in this chart.
 The percentage of people in level one is now well below one billion and shrinking rapidly.

-Gapminder Dollar Street has some visited 264 families from across the world and taken photos of their homes and belongings.
-The links to photos of the households are arranged in columns like the chart, allowing you to walk through the homes and get a sense of what it means to live at various living standards.
+Gapminder Dollar Street has visited 264 families worldwide and taken photos of their homes and belongings.
+The links to photos of the households are arranged in columns like the chart, allowing you to walk through the houses and get a sense of what it means to live at various living standards.
 It is an excellent resource.

 I continue to reflect on the hype in the U.S. about "democratic socialism."
-I think most people who use the term are saying they want a market economy with a greater emphasis on social justice (open to varying definitions) and the promotion of basic human well-being.
+I think most people who use the term are saying they want a market economy with a greater emphasis on social justice (open to varying definitions) and promoting basic human well-being.
 When pressed to give an example, they typically point to Scandinavian economies.
 Yet these countries do not consider themselves socialist in the least.
-In fact, Sweden embraced a move toward true democratic socialism from the 1970s until the mid 1990s.
-Standards of living dropped, debt went up, and the overall economy fared poorly.
+In fact, Sweden embraced a move toward true democratic socialism from the 1970s until the mid-1990s.
+Living standards dropped, debt increased, and the overall economy fared poorly.
 They have now embraced market economics while providing a carefully crafted welfare system.
 People truly committed to democratic socialism, while appreciating some features of Scandinavian economies, find them an unsuitable compromise.
-These countries might be characterized as social democracies but they are not democratic socialist.
+These countries might be characterized as social democracies, but they are not democratic socialist.
 As the Democratic Socialists of America party makes clear, they seek the eventual elimination of capitalism (market exchange and private ownership) through democratic means over time.
-These Scandinavian economies are at best a step along a progression to an ultimate socialist end.
-I think it is important to be clear about our terms but I my concern runs deeper.
+These Scandinavian economies are, at best, a step along a progression to an ultimate socialist end.
+Being clear about our terms is important, but my concern runs deeper.

 I just came across an excellent piece about comparative economic systems, Capitalism with Scandinavian characteristics.
-It is written by economist Timothy Taylor.
+Economist Timothy Taylor writes it.
 You may know him from the Great Courses class on economics.
 Taylor tackles some of the issues I just raised and more.
 But I particularly resonate with the closing paragraph of his piece.

 "It seems inaccurate to me to label the Scandinavian model of capitalism as “socialism,” but arguing over definitions of imprecise and emotionally charged terms is a waste of breath.
 What does bother me is when the “socialist” label becomes a substitute for actually studying the details of how different varieties of capitalism have functioned and malfunctioned, with an eye to what concrete lessons can be learned."